tachukao/mgplvm-pytorch/examples/mouse/README.md

 Remember to cite the original authors of the dataset if you use it for any further research:

-1. Peyrache et al., 2015, Nature Neuroscience
+1. Peyrache et al. (2015), Nature Neuroscience
-2. Peyrache and Buzsaki, 2015, CRCNS.org
+2. Peyrache and Buzsaki (2015), CRCNS.org